itbdelaboprogramming/IoT-Gateway/README.md

 * RaspberryPi 3B+/4
 * OS Raspbian Buster (legacy) and Ubuntu 18 Mate (arm)

-For remote access functionality, follow the instruction on [ZeroTier One](my.zerotier.com) for creating a virtual LAN.
+For remote access functionality, follow the instruction on [ZeroTier](https://www.zerotier.com/) for creating a virtual LAN.

 ## Installation
 For first installation, after the SIM Hat (hardware) module is installed, power up the RaspberryPi and copy the folder 'simhat_code' to directory '/home/$(logname)/' or '~/'